 Human tissue testing, or human ex vivo research, is any research that uses whole human tissues or primary cells to predict drug behavior.
 Tissues are typically obtained post-mortem from organ donors, but can also be donated by patients undergoing cosmetic or medical surgeries.
 While it may sound like a novel approach to drug development, human tissue testing uses technologies that have been championed for decades, such as organ baths and Ussing chambers.

 Due to their complexity, human ex vivo assays are representative of local disease biology and generate powerful data that can be used to translate results from animal models to humans.
 Human tissue testing, therefore, represents the missing link between in vivo testing and clinical trial.
-These human-based systems also allow pharmacological data to be analyzed alongside donor data, including donor demographics, medical history, genomics, and transcriptomics.
+These human-based systems also allow pharmacological data to be analysed alongside donor data, including donor demographics, medical history, genomics, and transcriptomics.
 This synergy of human and pharmacological data, therefore, has the potential to better inform patient selection for clinical trials - in this article, we'll explain how.

 |1.
 Fresh tissues are transported to the laboratory||2.
 Scientist isolates the structure of interest||(e.g. small blood vessels)||3.
 Living tissues are exposed to test articles|